DougThompson1976/ArdourCrosscompile/README.md

 ## CONSIDER SUPPORTING ARDOUR DEVELOPMENT, BUY THEIR PRODUCT OR A SUBSCRIPTION.

+# Running

+Clone repo with git or by downloading its source, run `python main.py`, you can pass a few flags into this script:

+- `wsl`: Tell the script we're running on Arch Linux under a WSL, changes `fakeroot` dep to `fakeroot-tcp`

+- `onego`: Calls for installing every package listed on `requirements.py` in a single yay call

+So for WSL and onego would be `python main.py onego wsl`

 #### Why Arch?

 Out of Ubuntu, Fedora, OpenSUSE and Arch Linux, I was only successful cross compiling on Arch.